BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 Given the explicit form \eqref{explict_gauge_dependence} of the gauge charges, which can be written as

-where $q_{\Ps, c^A_1}$ does not depend on $c^P_2$ and $q_{\Ps,c^P_2} $ is linear in $c^P_2$, we can use the fact that $\epsilon(F_{\phi^i}) = \epsilon(F_{c^A_1}) + 1 = \epsilon(F_{c^P_2})$ and the results \eqref{Y_1}, \eqref{Y_2}, \eqref{Y_4}, \eqref{Y_5} and \eqref{Y_6} to write
+where $q_{\Ps,c^A_1}$ does not depend on $c^P_2$ and $q_{\Ps,c^P_2}$ is linear in $c^P_2$, we can use the fact that $\epsilon(F_{\phi^i})=\epsilon(F_{c^A_1})+1=\epsilon(F_{c^P_2})$ and the results \eqref{Y_1}, \eqref{Y_2}, \eqref{Y_4}, \eqref{Y_5} and \eqref{Y_6} to write

-This is close from our initial guess but with the very important difference that $i_\xi \theta_{\rm gauge}$ does not contribute and that there is no gauge dependent equivalent of the symplectic anomaly.
+This is close from our initial guess but with the very important differences that there is no gauge dependent equivalent of the symplectic anomaly $A_\C$ and that $i_\xi\theta_{\rm gauge}$ does not contribute.

-By combining all the results of this section and of section \ref{section_1.5}, the gauge fixed fundamental canonical relation \eqref{GF_fund_canon_1} takes the following form
+By combining all the results of this section and of Section~\ref{section_1.5}, the gauge fixed fundamental canonical relation \eqref{GF_fund_canon_1} takes the following form

 This determines the explicit gauge dependence of the non-integrable part of the fundamental canonical relation.
-It slightly differs from the predictions made in \cite{Baulieu:2024oql}, in which the gauge charges $q^{\mu\nu}_{\Ps}$ were not present.
-To reach this result, every single constraints coming from the nilpotency of the BRST operator have been used, except for \eqref{222}, as well as all equations of motion \eqref{theta_gauge} for $\phi^j$, $c^A_1$ and $c^P_2$.
+Only the classical part of the symplectic flux $\int_{\pa \varSigma} i_\xi \tilde{\theta}$ contributes to the global version of this relation.
+Therefore the gauge-fixing does not induce shifts in $\tilde{\O}$ when the boundary $\pa \varSigma$ of the Cauchy slice is deformed.
+Note that \eqref{GF_fund_canon} slightly differs from the predictions made in~\cite{Baulieu:2024oql}, in which the gauge charges $q^{\mu\nu}_{\Ps}$ were not present.
+To reach this result, every single constraints coming from the nilpotency of the BRST operator have been used, except for~\eqref{222}, as well as all equations of motion \eqref{theta_gauge} for $\phi^j$, $c^A_1$ and~$c^P_2$.